-Dental education was instituted in Newcastle in 1895.
-The original Dental School and Hospital was founded by six dentists and opened in Nelson Street by the Mayor of Newcastle upon Tyne on April 22nd 1895 ‘to give gratuitous (dental) treatment to the necessitous poor’.
+Dental education started in Newcastle in 1895.
+Six dentists founded the original Dental School and Hospital.
+It was opened in Nelson Street by the Mayor of Newcastle upon Tyne on April 22 1895.
+Its purpose was ‘to give gratuitous (dental) treatment to the necessitous poor’.

-The Dental School and Hospital became affiliated with the College of Medicine in 1911 when the University of Durham instituted an examination for the Licence in Dental Surgery.
-In the following years, the degrees of Bachelor of Surgery (BDS), Master of Dental Surgery (MDS) and Doctor of Dental Science (DDS) were established.
+The Dental School and Hospital became affiliated with the College of Medicine in 1911.
+The University of Durham started an examination for the Licence in Dental Surgery.
+Degrees in Bachelor of Surgery (BDS), Master of Dental Surgery (MDS) and Doctor of Dental Science (DDS) followed.

-In 1937, the College of Medicine (including Dentistry), united with the Science-based Armstrong College to form King's College, University of Durham – all based in the City of Newcastle.
-King’s College broke away from Durham University in 1963, with the establishment of the University of Newcastle upon Tyne.
+In 1937, the College of Medicine (including Dentistry), united with the Science-based Armstrong College.
+They formed King's College, University of Durham – all based in the City of Newcastle.
+King’s College broke away from Durham University in 1963.
+It became part of Newcastle University.

 For those interested to find out more, see: Newcastle Dental School and Hospital 1895-1995 by Murray JJ, Murray ID, Hill B. ISBN: 0-947678-069.
 Published by the Medical Faculty, University of Newcastle upon Tyne.